To evaluate your body's current level of iron; to help diagnose iron deficiency or iron overload

-Disease Iron TIBC/Transferrin UIBC % Transferrin Saturation Ferritin Iron Deficiency Low High High Low Low Hemochromatosis High Low Low High High Chronic Illness Low Low Low/Normal Low Normal/High Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal
+Disease Iron TIBC/Transferrin UIBC % Transferrin Saturation Ferritin Iron Deficiency Low High High Low Low Hemochromatosis/Hemosiderosis High Low Low High High Chronic Illness Low Low/Normal Low/Normal Low/Normal Normal/High Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal

 Is there anything else I should know?

-Is iron deficiency the same thing as anemia?
+Do all people with iron deficiency have anemia?
 What are the symptoms?

-Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of hemoglobin within the RBCs.
+Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs), hemoglobin and hematocrit caused by not having enough stored iron (there are many other causes of anemia).
 It typically takes several weeks after iron stores are depleted for the level of hemoglobin and production of RBCs to be affected and for anemia to develop.
-There usually are few symptoms early in iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, then ongoing weakness and fatigue can develop.
+There usually are few symptoms early in iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, then ongoing weakness and fatigue can eventually develop.

 As your iron continues to be depleted, you may have shortness of breath and dizziness.
 If the anemia is severe, chest pain, headaches, and leg pains may occur.
 Children may develop learning (cognitive) disabilities.
 Besides the general symptoms of anemia, there are certain symptoms that are characteristic of iron deficiency.
-These include pica (cravings for specific substances, such as licorice, chalk, dirt, or clay), a burning sensation in the tongue or a smooth tongue, sores at the corners of the mouth, and spoon-shaped finger- and toe-nails.
+These include dysphagia, pica (cravings for specific substances, such as ice, corn starch, licorice, chalk, dirt, or clay), a burning sensation in the tongue or a smooth tongue, sores at the corners of the mouth, and spoon-shaped fingernails and toenails.

 What foods contain the most iron?

-Heme-iron is the easiest form of iron for the body to absorb.
+Heme iron is the easiest form of iron for the body to absorb.
 It is found in meats and eggs.
 Non-heme iron is found in a wide variety of plants and in iron supplements.
-Iron-rich sources include: green leafy vegetables, (such as spinach, collard greens, and kale), wheat germ, whole grain breads and cereals, raisins, and molasses.
+Iron-rich sources include green leafy vegetables such as spinach, collard greens, and kale, wheat germ, whole grain breads and cereals, raisins, and molasses.
 If you have been diagnosed with iron deficiency anemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
-Ask your doctor about the right supplement for you.
+Ask your healthcare practitioner about the right supplement for you.

 Who needs iron supplements?

 The people who typically need iron supplements are pregnant women and those with documented iron deficiency.
-People should not take iron supplements before talking to their doctor as excess iron can cause chronic iron overload.
+People should not take iron supplements before talking to their healthcare practitioner as excess iron can cause chronic iron overload.
 An overdose of iron pills can be toxic, especially to children.